Container Gardening: 5 Tips for Growing Tomatoes

 High soil temperatures are more of a concern with container gardening.
 So when outside temperatures climb, keeping plant roots cool is critical.

 As mentioned, black gardening containers absorb heat and can cause roots to bake.
-So lean toward lighter-colored planters to keep roots cooler.
+Lean toward lighter-colored planters to keep roots cooler.

-One of the benefits of container gardening is that you can relocate plants.
+One benefit of container gardening is that you can relocate plants.
 So, take advantage of that.

 Instead of having your tomato plants bake in the midday sun, move them to a more shaded spot.
 You can make the job easier by getting wheels on your gardening container.

-For example, you can add a caster kit to EarthBox planting boxes for only $10.00.
+For example, you can add a caster wheel kit to EarthBox Original planting boxes for only $10.00.

 If moving your containers isn’t your cup of tea, at the very least, make sure you add a thick layer of mulch or other organic material.
 It helps retain moisture while keeping your plants’ roots cool.